launchdarkly/js-core/packages/sdk/server-node/README.md

 Read our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).

-The authoritative description of all properties and methods is in the [TypeScript documentation](https://launchdarkly.github.io/node-server-sdk/).
+The authoritative description of all properties and methods is in the [TypeScript documentation][sdk-server-node-docs-link].

 ## Testing